adamfeuer/ADS129x-tools/README.md

 ADS1298-breakout
 ================

 This is an ADS1298 breakout board.
-The ADS1298 is an 8 channel ADC chip with SPI interface, meant for ECG and EEG.
+The ADS1298 is an 8 channel ADC chip with SPI interface, meant for ECG and EEG:

 http://www.ti.com/product/ads1298